Crossed Eyes: Symptoms and Treatments

 In the most severe cases, the treatment may involve surgery.
 This is to weaken some muscles and strengthen others by either modifying their insertion or to shorten one of them to align them.
 This form of treatment requires several surgeries.

 Sometimes, doctors can also correct strabismus by injecting botox (botulinum toxin).
-This relaxes muscles and allows the eyes to align correctly in certain cases.
+According to a study endorsed by the Spanish Society of Ophthalmology, this produces a muscular relaxation and allows the eyes to align in some cases.